Chick culling: Scientific research into alternatives (2010s)

 Several technologies may obviate chick culling by determining the sex of a chick before hatching.
-These technologies rely on measuring eggs (through spectroscopy, chemical assays, or imaging); they can determine a chick's sex within 4–9 days of laying.
+Some of these technologies rely on measuring eggs (through spectroscopy, chemical assays, or imaging); they can determine a chick's sex within 3-13 days of incubation.
 Some methods require genetic engineering to make male eggs fluorescent.
 Such methods are attractive not only for ethical reasons but to reduce the costs of employing human cullers and of incubating male eggs.
 Timothy Kurt, a director from the United States Department of Agriculture, said, "Everyone wants the same thing, and the right piece of technology could solve this right now."

 A Unilever spokesperson has been quoted as saying in 2014: "We have also committed to providing funding and expertise for research and introduction of alternative methods such as in-ovo gender identification (sexing) of eggs.
 This new technology offers the potential to eliminate the hatching and culling of male chicks."

 In 2015, the Leipzig University developed a method to determine the gender of fertilized eggs 72 hours after the incubation process has started.
 The procedure would use a laser to drill a hole into the eggshell and analyze the way the egg's blood cells disperse that light using near-infrared Raman spectroscopy.
 The hole in the eggshell would then be sealed again, and female embryos could be incubated as normal.
 Males would still be discarded, but earlier in their development.

 In 2018, Agriculture and Agri-Food Canada, invested $844,000 to electronically "scan" fertilized eggs to determine if they are male or female.